About ONet

 What we do

 - ONet fosters communication between stakeholders and IPBES.
 We provide information on IPBES.
 We organise meetings between stakeholders and the IPBES Secretariat.
-We co-organise Stakeholder Days prior to each plenary.
-We coordinate stakeholder statements at the plenaries.
+We co-organise Stakeholder Day, our main conference, prior to each IPBES Plenary session.
+We coordinate stakeholder statements to IPBES Plenaries.

-- We help disseminate IPBES products and achievements.
-We support capacity-building in service of biodiversity and nature's contributions to people.
+- We help disseminate IPBES products and achievements: for an example, see our resource page on the 2023 Invasive alien species assessment.
+We support capacity-building in service of biodiversity and nature's contributions to people: for an example, see our e-learning catalogues.

 - ONet strengthens support for IPBES.
 We engage with different groups and communities.
 We mobilise intangible and in-kind contributions to the platform.